Odion100/SystemLynx/README.md

 # SystemLynx JS ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg) ![JS 100%](https://img.shields.io/badge/JavaScript-100%25-green)

 SystemLynx is a Node.js framework for building modular, distributed web applications using an RPC-style architecture.
-It enables services to expose structured modules whose methods can be invoked remotely from client applications, abstracting away much of the complexity of service-to-service communication.
+It enables services to expose structured modules whose methods can be invoked remotely from client applications, abstracting away much of the complexity of client-to-service communication.

 Built on top of Express and Socket.io, SystemLynx supports both request-response and real-time communication patterns, allowing developers to build scalable APIs and event-driven systems with a unified interface.